-How ‘stuck’ schools in ‘left behind’ areas can improve
+How can #EdTech help ‘stuck’ schools in ‘left behind’ areas improve?

-Raising expectations of children and parents, high standards for teachers and tackling bad behaviour: how schools in ‘left behind’ areas can improve
+Fight or flight?
+Raising expectations of children and parents, high standards for teachers and tackling bad behaviour

 415 schools in England are ‘stuck’ in a cycle of low performance and need better and more tailored support to improve, a new Ofsted report has found.